docrho/openclassroom/README.md

 ########To generate a Flake8 html rapport#####
 1.make sure your environement is activated
 2. got to openclassroom folder
-3. use this command $ flake8 --format=html --htmldir=flake-report *.py
+3. go to "Model"folder and execute this command flake8 --format=html --htmldir=flake-report *.py
-4. then go to Model folder and repeat the command
 5. The rapport is on the folder alled flake-report

 Please make sur to install all packet needed !!